awsdocs/amazon-eks-user-guide/doc_source/pod-configuration.md

    If your Pods can't interact with the services as you expected, complete the following steps to confirm that everything is properly configured\.

    1. Confirm that your Pods use an AWS SDK version that supports assuming an IAM role through an OpenID Connect web identity token file\.
-For more information, see [Using a supported AWS SDK](iam-roles-for-service-accounts-minimum-sdk.md)\.
+For more information, see [Use IRSA with the AWS SDK](iam-roles-for-service-accounts-minimum-sdk.md)\.

    1. Confirm that the deployment is using the service account\.